 independent decision-making necessary in the ongoing care of unstable patients

 Critical Care Registered Nurse (CCRN) certification is strongly recommended.
-Participation in professional and/or voluntary organizations or committees (e.g., hospital, alumni, nonprofits) is considered an advantage .
+Participation in professional and/or voluntary organizations or committees (e.g., hospital, alumni, nonprofits) is considered an advantage in the application evaluation.

 Four-Year Undergraduate Degree

-We do not require applicants to have a Bachelor of Science in Nursing.
-We do require a bachelor’s degree but that degree can be in any appropriate discipline.
-Appropriate alternate degrees might be in respiratory care, biological sciences, health care administration, pharmacology, psychology, sociology, etc. Applicants with an alternative degree must still be an RN and have two years experience as an RN including one year of ICU experience.
+A bachelor's degree in nursing is not required.
+A bachelor’s degree is required but can be in any appropriate discipline.
+Appropriate alternate degrees might be in respiratory care, biological sciences, health care administration, pharmacology, psychology, sociology, etc. Regardless of the specific degree held, RN license and critical care experience remain as requirements.

 Six Prerequisite Courses